-spectrometer's 1° foreoptic was measured to enable direct comparison to SIMPL's green and NIR polarimetric lidar measurements, AVIRIS-NG's VSWIR measurements, and other on-orbit satellite measurements such as Landsat for example.
-The 29 July absolute in-flight radiometric calibration experiment over Greenland bright and dark targets proved to be invaluable for optimizing the nadir viewing spectrometer's measurement capabilities during the airborne mission, as well as evaluating absolute in-flight measurement performance across the full solar spectrum dynamic range using MODTRAN and atmospheric measurements from both ground and satellite instruments.
-The main objective of measuring spectral irradiance with a zenith viewing spectrometer and remote cosine receptor optic, was to characterize in-flight sky conditions.
-Even though the zenith mounted OrangeCan on top of the UC-12B aircraft limited the hemispherical IFOV, these measurements are useful for screening out cloud contaminated flight data that will expedite identification of clear-sky, VSWIR data the can be used to address airborne mission objectives.
+A method to radiometrically calibrate, deploy and assess measurement performance of a non-imaging airborne spectrometer to measure the Greenland Ice Sheet surface has been presented.
+This NIST traceable calibration included traceable laboratory, in-flight, and field procedures to fully characterize spectrometers, their foreoptics, and their measurements.
+The nadir viewing spectrometer's stability was determined to be within 2% using a NIST traceable source, and well within the targeted 5% spectral radiance requirement for the airborne mission.
+The point spread function and IFOV footprint of the nadir viewing spectrometer's 1° foreoptic was measured to enable direct comparison to SIMPL's green and NIR polarimetric lidar measurements, AVIRIS-NG's VSWIR measurements, and other on-orbit satellite measurements such as Landsat for example.
+The 29 July in-flight radiometric calibration experiment over Greenland bright and dark targets proved to be invaluable for optimizing the nadir viewing spectrometer's measurement capabilities during the airborne campaign, as well as evaluating inflight measurement performance across the full solar spectrum dynamic range using MODTRAN and atmospheric measurements from both ground and satellite instruments.
+The main objective of measuring spectral irradiance with a zenith viewing spectrometer and remote cosine receptor optic was to characterize in-flight sky conditions.
+Even though the zenith mounted OrangeCan on top of the UC-12B aircraft limited the hemispherical IFOV, these measurements are useful for screening out cloud contaminated flight data that will expedite identification of clear-sky VSWIR data the can be used to address airborne mission objectives.

 With no ground calibration/validation in situ measurements on the Greenland Ice Sheet, or ship campaign on open ocean, we had to develop an alternative approach to compare the nadir viewing spectrometer's measurement performance against an atmospheric radiative transfer model.
 By identifying homogenous bright Greenland ice and dark bare rock/soil flight segments on 29 July, we were able to assess airborne measurement performance with MODTRAN over both low and high radiance targets (e.g., (Moran et al., 1995) under very similar atmospheric and solar illumination conditions.
-We used apparent airborne reflectance spectra for both bright and dark targets to predict spectral radiance for the nadir viewing spectrometer, and then compared predictions with measured spectral radiance (e.g. (Green, 2001; Slater et al., 1987; Thome, 2001; Vane et al., 1993).
-Our MODTRAN predictions indicate that the nadir viewing spectrometer VNIR and SWIR1 detectors measured bright Greenland ice with an average uncertainty between 2.5 - 4.7% for VSWIR wavelengths with greater than 80% atmospheric transmittance (Figure 14).
-For dark bare rock/soil, the nadir viewing spectrometer VNIR and SWIR1 detectors measurement uncertainty was between 0.6 - 1.2 % on average (Figure 14).
-As stated earlier UC-12B optical window transmission beyond 2.0 μm was more uncertain and was evident when evaluating the SWIR2 detector data.
-For bright Greenland ice and dark bare rock/soil, the nadir viewing spectrometer's measurement uncertainty for the SWIR2 detector was on average 4.3% and 19.7%, respectively (Figure 14).
+We used apparent airborne reflectance spectra for both bright and dark targets to predict spectral radiance for the nadir viewing spectrometer (Figure 12a and 12b), and then compared predictions with measured spectral radiance (e.g. (Green, 2001;Slater et al., 1987;Thome, 2001;Vane et al., 1993).
+Our MODTRAN predictions indicate that the nadir viewing spectrometer VNIR and SWIR1 detectors measured bright Greenland ice with an average uncertainty between 2.5 - 4.7% for VSWIR wavelengths with greater than 80% atmospheric transmittance (Figure 12c).
+For dark bare rock/soil, the nadir viewing spectrometer VNIR and SWIR1 detectors measurement uncertainty was between 0.6 - 1.2% on average (Figure 12d).
+As stated earlier, UC-12B optical window transmission beyond $2.0 \,\mu m$ was more uncertain and was evident when evaluating the SWIR2 detector data.
+For bright Greenland ice and dark bare rock/soil, the nadir viewing spectrometer's measurement uncertainty for the SWIR2 detector was on average 4.3% and 19.7%, respectively (Figure 12c and 12d).